abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

 ..  only:: draft

-    Beside the basics constraints we just saw in the previous sub-section, the RL use a constraint to avoid cycles and constraints to model the *disjunctions*.
+    Beside the basics constraints we just saw in the previous sub-section, the RL use a constraint to avoid cycles, constraints to model the *disjunctions* and pick-up and delivery constraints.

 Basic constraints and the ``CloseModel()`` method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^